Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Gently pull, ensuring the sticky side remains untouched and free from dust.

-- Maintain a low and steady angle; yanking straight up could lead to stretching or harming the sticker.
+- Maintain a low and steady angle; yanking straight up could lead to stretching or harming the car sticker.

 - If any segment of the decal adheres to the backing as you pull, press that portion back down and try to peel off even more gradually.